Business Plan Length: How Long Should a Business Plan Be?

 Having written thousands of business plans over the past 20+ years, Growthink’s business plan consultants have found 15 to 25 pages of text to be the sweet spot.
 Any more and the time-constrained investor will be forced to skim certain sections of the plan, even if they are generally interested, which could lead them to miss essential information.
 Any less and the investor will think that the business has not been fully thought through, or will simply not have enough information to make an investment decision.

-These essential components, taken from our simple business plan template, are as follows:
+These essential components, taken from our best business plan template, are as follows:

 1. Executive Summary